 Dennis E. Hruby, Ph.D. has served as Vice President and Chief Scientific Officer since June 2000.
-From April 1, 1997 through June 2000, Dr. Hruby was our Vice President of Research.
+From April 1997 through June 2000, Dr. Hruby was our Vice President of Research.
 From January 1996 through March 1997, Dr. Hruby served as a senior scientific advisor to SIGA.
 Dr. Hruby is an Adjunct Courtesy Professor of Microbiology at Oregon State University, and from 1990 to 1993 was Director of the Molecular and Cellular Biology Program and Associate Director of the Center for Gene Research and Biotechnology.
 Dr. Hruby specializes in virology and cell biology research, and the use of viral and bacterial vectors to produce recombinant vaccines as well as antiviral development.
 He is a member of the American Society of Virology, the American Society for Microbiology and a fellow of the American Academy of Microbiology.
 Dr. Hruby received a Ph.D. in microbiology from the University of Colorado Medical Center and a B.S. in microbiology from Oregon State University.

-Robin E. Abrams joined SIGA as General Counsel and Chief Administrative Officer in April 2016.
-Subsequently, in August 2016, Ms. Abrams was also appointed Executive Vice President and General Counsel for vTv Therapeutics.
+Robin E. Abrams has served as General Counsel and Chief Administrative Officer since April 2016.
+In August 2016, Ms. Abrams was also appointed Executive Vice President and General Counsel for vTv Therapeutics.
+In December 2020, Ms. Abrams transitioned from that position to Executive Chair of the Board of Directors of vTv Therapeutics.
 Prior to joining SIGA, Ms. Abrams had a fourteen-year tenure at Purdue Pharma L.P., where she served as Vice President and Associate General Counsel.
-While at Purdue, Ms. Abrams was Purdue's primary legal contact with government entities including the Department of Justice, Drug Enforcement Administration and other federal, state and local authorities.
-Ms. Abrams also served as Purdue's liaison with congressional committees and caucuses that focused on issues related to Purdue's products, such as abuse and diversion of opioid pharmaceutical products.
-Ms. Abrams also oversaw Purdue's legal regulatory, employment, and government litigation groups.
-Prior to Purdue, Ms. Abrams served as an Assistant United States Attorney in the Southern District of New York and prior to that, Ms. Abrams clerked for then-Chief Judge Jack B. Weinstein, federal District Court, Eastern District of New York.
-Ms. Abrams earned her Juris Doctor degree from New York University School of Law, and her Bachelor of Arts degree from Cornell University.
+Prior to Purdue, Ms. Abrams served as an Assistant United States Attorney in the Southern District of New York for eleven years, and prior to that, Ms. Abrams earned her Juris Doctor degree from New York University School of Law, and her Bachelor of Arts degree from Cornell University.